yashvi-parmar/nfl-big-data-bowl-2026/README.md

 This app renders route trajectories, defender proximity, and separation metrics over time to intuitively explore how plays develop.

 ### `notebooks/`
-Contains **Jupyter notebooks** used for:
+The EDA **Jupyter notebook** is used for:
 - Data cleaning and preprocessing
 - Feature engineering (e.g. defender distance, leverage, timing)
 - Exploratory data analysis

+The Model **Jupyter notebook** is used for:
 - Prototyping separation metrics and models

 These notebooks form the analytical backbone of the project and inform the visualization layer.

 ### `data/`
-Stores raw and processed datasets derived from NFL player tracking data.
-(Large or raw files may be excluded from version control.)
+The parquet version of the CSV data is stored in data/.
+Please ensure to download this along with the notebooks for the analysis to run and work.

 ---